 Alternatively, you may use a dishwashing detergent instead of a TSP solution.
 Remember that dishwashing detergent designed for machine washing differs from those designed for hand washing.
 We recommend using dishwashing detergent for machine washing.

 After soaking for a minimum of 3 hours, remove the filters and rinse them thoroughly.
 This should remove any loose debris, oils and grime from the filters.

 Step 5 — Clean The Filter Housing

 Once this is done, it is time to reassemble the housing.
 Fill the inside with water (to the brim) and allow the degreaser to act slowly.
-You may use a bamboo rod to mix up the contents inside to ensure that the degreaser is thoroughly mixed and dissolved.
+You may use a bamboo rod to mix the contents inside to ensure the degreaser is thoroughly mixed and dissolved.

 Step 6 — Give The Filters A Muriatic Acid

 Filters often get coated with minerals, iron, calcium carbonate and algae.
 If you see this kind of coating on your filters, you need to give them a muriatic acid wash.